sagemath/trac_to_gh/Issue 8408.md

 # Issue 8408: Update sqlite to 3.6.22 (the latest version)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8408

 Original creator: drkirkby